-Currently, I hold an appointment as Assistant Professor and Chair of the Department of Rhetoric Studies at Whitman College.
-I am also an affiliated faculty member in the Program in Film and Media Studies as well as the Program in Race and Ethnic Studies there.
-I received B.A.s in Speech Communication and Political Science from Trinity University where I was an intercollegiate debater for two years.
-I received an M.A. in Communication Studies from Texas State University under the direction of Roseann Mandziuk and a Ph.D. in Communication Studies from the University of Minnesota under the direction of Ronald Walter Greene with additional consultation from William O. Beeman in the Department of Anthropology.
+Currently, I hold an appointment as an Assistant Professor of the Department of Rhetoric Studies at Whitman College.
+I also teach in the Program in Film and Media Studies as well as the Program in Race and Ethnic Studies there.
+I received BAs in Speech Communication and Political Science from Trinity University where I was an intercollegiate debater for two years.
+I received an MA in Communication Studies from Texas State University working with Roseann Mandziuk and a PhD in Communication Studies from the University of Minnesota working with Ronald Walter Greene with additional consultation from William O. Beeman in the Department of Anthropology.

-My training is centered primarily in rhetorical studies, incorporating fieldwork methods from anthropology.
+My PhD is in communication studies and rhetorical studies, incorporating fieldwork methods from anthropology and historical perspectives.
 My work explores the intersections between racialized violence of the US-led global war on terror and racial violence occurring within the US.
-As part of that effort, my work explores militarized policing and state organized counterterrorism programs like the targeted killing campaign of personless drone attacks as well as the expansion of the US carceral state.
+As part of that effort, my work interrogates militarized policing and state organized counterterrorism programs like the targeted killing campaign of personless drone attacks as well as the expansion of the US carceral state.
 I also analyze these expressions of racialized violence and discourse in film.

-As an Assistant Professor of Rhetoric and Race and Ethnic Studies at Whitman College, I teach courses around rhetoric and civic engagement, introduction to communication, public culture, race, gender, political communication, terrorism, and violence.
-I teach introductory courses in rhetoric and public culture as well as facilitate our introduction to public address program as part of my work with the Center for Writing and Speaking at Whitman.
-I additionally teach courses in race and ethnic studies, the rhetoric of racial justice movements, Middle East studies, and argumentation all with an eye toward public discourse.
+Throughout my seventeen year teaching career, I have taught courses around rhetoric and civic engagement, introduction to communication, public culture, race, gender, political communication, terrorism, and violence.
+I teach introductory courses in rhetoric and public culture as well as introduction to public address, public speaking, history, and oral communication.
+I additionally teach courses in race and ethnic studies, the rhetoric of racial justice movements, intercultural communication, Middle East studies, and argumentation all with an eye toward public discourse.
 I have taught in learning spaces from prisons to large public high schools and small liberal arts colleges to refugee centers and large public universities.

 Public Presentations and Conference Travel

-From north east Texas originally, I have enjoyed spending time around the world, including living for a while in my favorite U.S. city: Austin, TX.
-Each year, I attend the National Communication Association conference, to be held in Dallas, TX in November of 2017.
-Every other year I also frequent the NCA-AFA ALTA biannual summer conference on argumentation or the Rhetoric Society of America biannual conference as well as various academic and professional meetings in the areas of rhetoric and communication, Middle East studies, race and ethnic studies, and anthropology.
-Since 2013, I have presented work across the US as well as in the UK, Belgium, The Netherlands, Jordan, Palestine, and Turkey.
-In the summer of 2016, I was in Jordan and Palestine as well as Ferguson, MO to begin fieldwork for my second book, a work in progress about the intersections of racialized policing and discourses of violence against black and brown bodies across the globe.
+Each year, I attend the National Communication Association conference, to be held in Baltimore, MD in November of 2019.
+Every other year I frequent the NCA-AFA ALTA biennial summer conference on argumentation or the Rhetoric Society of America biennial conference as well as various academic and professional meetings.
+Since 2013, I have presented work across the US as well as in the UK, Belgium, The Netherlands, France, Jordan, Palestine, and Turkey.
+In the summer of 2016, I was in Jordan and Palestine to begin fieldwork for my third book, a work in progress about the intersections of racialized policing, incarceration, and discourses of violence against black and brown bodies across the globe.

-In breaks from work - few and far between - I can often be found hiking, traveling, spending quality time with my adorable and energetic pup, enjoying live music and/or film, running, and working for what I hope can be a more just world.
+In breaks from work - few and far between - I can often be found running, cooking, reading, traveling, spending quality time with my adorable and energetic pup, enjoying live music and/or film, and trying to contribute work to more just and inclusive communities.